holderbaum/resume/resume.md

 deployment for the infrastructure.

-The delivery itself was done with a mixed team of ThoughtWorkers and developers from the client.
+The delivery itself was done with a mixed team of ThoughtWorkers and developers of the client.
 This involved a lot of mentoring and coaching to shape the agile way of working together towards an ambitious delivery goal.

 \vspace{1em}